 Waste setting

-Many people seem to get confused about what is the waste setting on a pool filter used for.
+Many people seem to get confused about what the waste setting on a pool filter is used for.

-- When you wish to reduce the amount of water in the pool, perhaps after heavy rain or even to empty the pool fully.
+1. When you wish to reduce the amount of water in the pool, perhaps after heavy rain or even to empty the pool fully.

-- If you have a heavy infestation of algae then often the tiny particles won’t get trapped in the filter so will go straight back into the pool.
+3. If you have a heavy infestation of algae then often the tiny particles won’t get trapped in the filter so will go straight back into the pool.
 Vacuuming on waste means it will be ejected out of the waste pipe and will not reenter the pool.

 Where the waste water goes depends on your system.
 It will either be sent straight into the sewer system or out into your yard/garden, often through a roll-out waste hose so you can direct the water to an area of the garden you want.